 "But I see that I am boring you, and I ask your pardon.
 For, not to mince matters, I can tell that you are a stranger, and must come from a place very unlike England.
 But also it is clear that it won't do to overdose you with information about this place, and that you had best suck it in little by little.
-Further, I should take it as very kind in you if you would allow me to be the showman of our new world to you, since you have stumbled on me first.
-Though indeed it will be a mere kindness on your part, for almost anybody would make as good a guide, and many much better."
-There certainly seemed no flavour in him of Colney Hatch; and besides I thought I could easily shake him off if it turned out that he really was mad; so I said: "It is a very kind offer, but it is difficult for me to accept it, unless--" I was going to say, Unless you will let me pay you properly; but fearing to stir up Colney Hatch again, I changed the sentence into, "I fear I shall be taking you away from your work- or your amusement."
-"O," he said, "don't trouble about that, because it will give me an opportunity of doing a good turn to a friend of mine, who wants to take my work here.
+Further, I should take it as very kind in you if you would allow me to be the showman of our new world to you, since you have stumbled on me first, - though indeed it will be a mere kindness on your part, for almost anybody would make as good a guide, and many much better."

+There certainly seemed no flavor in him of Colney Hatch; and besides I thought I could easily shake him off if it turned out that he really was mad; so I said, -

+"It is a very kind offer, but it is difficult for me to accept it, unless -" I was going to say, unless you will let me pay you properly; but fearing to stir up Colney Hatch again, I changed the sentence into, "I fear I shall be taking you away from your work - or your amusement."

+"Oh," he said, "don't trouble about that, because it will give me an opportunity of doing a good turn to a friend of mine, who wants to take my work here.
 He is a weaver from Yorkshire, who has rather overdone himself between his weaving and his mathematics, both indoor work, you see; and being a great friend of mine, he naturally came to me to get him some outdoor work.
 If you think you can put up with me, pray take me as your guide."

-He added presently: "It is true that I have promised to go up-stream to some special friends of mine, for the hay-harvest; but they won't be ready for us for more than a week: and besides, you might go with me, you know, and see some very nice people, besides making notes of our ways in Oxfordshire.
+He added presently: "It is true that I have promised to go up-stream for the hay harvest; but they won't be ready for us for more than a week; and besides, you might go with me, you know, and see some very nice people, besides making notes of our ways in Oxfordshire.
 You could hardly do better if you want to see the country."

-I felt myself obliged to thank him, whatever might come of it; and he added eagerly:
+I felt myself obliged to thank him, whatever might come of it; and he added eagerly, - "Well, then, that's settled.
+I will give my friend a call; he is living in the Guest House like you, and if he is n't up yet, he ought to be, - this fine summer morning."

-"Well, then, that's settled.
-I will give my friend a call; he is living in the Guest House like you, and if he isn't up yet, he ought to be this fine summer morning."
-Therewith he took a little silver bugle-horn from his girdle and blew two or three sharp but agreeable notes on it; and presently from the house which stood on the site of my old dwelling (of which more hereafter) another young man came sauntering towards us. was not so well-looking or so strongly made as my sculler friend, being sandy-haired, rather pale, and not stout-built; but his face was not wanting in that happy and friendly expression which I had noticed in his friend.
-As he came up smiling towards us, I saw with pleasure that I must give up the Colney Hatch theory as to the waterman, for no two madmen ever behaved as they did before a sane man.
+Therewith he took a little silver bugle-horn from his girdle and blew two or three sharp but agreeable notes on it; and presently from the house. which stood on the site of my old dwelling (of which more hereafter), another young man came sauntering towards us.
+He was not so well-looking or so strong-built as my sculler friend, being sandyhaired, rather pale, and not stout-built; but his face was not wanting in that happy and friendly expression which I had noticed in his friend.
+As he came up smiling towards us.
+I saw with pleasure that I must give up the Colney Hatch theory as to the waterman, for no two madmen ever behaved as they did before a sane man.
 His dress also was of the same cut as the first man's, though somewhat gayer, the surcoat being light green with a golden spray embroidered on the breast, and his belt being of filagree silver-work.

-He gave me good-day very civilly, and greeting his friend joyously, said:
+He gave me good-day very civilly, and greeting his friend joyously, said, ---